LimbicAI/Limbic-demo-project/README.md

 If after this, we’re still getting unconfident measurements, we can take a look at your csv health data export and take a look at what’s going on.
 * Open the Health app -> tap the profile button in the top right corner -> press ‘export health data’

-As a hack, we are also aware the the ‘breath’ app on the Apple Watch is likely to trigger a heart-rate recording (and this might be a good way for you to start your Monday!)

-Hope this helps :slightly_smiling_face: